 Key Takeaways

-- Talk therapy can help people recognize unhelpful thought patterns, explore the root cause of their behaviors, and build healthier relationships with others.
+Talk therapy can help people recognize unhelpful thought patterns, explore the root cause of their behaviors, and overcome their superiority complex.

+A superiority complex is when someone believes they’re more important than others.
 Do you know someone who’s constantly competing for attention or quick to compare themself to others?
-While it’s important to advocate for yourself, a superiority complex is different from having self-confidence.
-A person with a superiority complex may act like they’re better than other people.
-They’ll exaggerate their abilities while belittling other people’s accomplishments.
+While it’s healthy to have self-confidence, a superiority complex is different.
+A person with this mindset may exaggerate their abilities while belittling other people’s accomplishments.

 For some people, this sense of self-importance is a defense mechanism for their insecurities.
 They may act smug or condescending as a way to mask feelings of shame, inadequacy, and low self-esteem.
 In many cases, they may not even be aware of how their actions come across to others.